Poulet A L’Indien – Cooking with Guests

-You would think the name says it all but in this case it doesn’t!
 This is a family recipe that’s been around ever since I can remember.
-It’s a chicken casserole recipe with Spanish influence, not Indian.
-Nevertheless and for unidentifiable reasons my aunt Janane, coined it “Poulet A L’Indien.”
-She likes to be different, that’s why she’s my muse.
+It’s a chicken casserole recipe with Spanish influence, not Indian, contrary to its name.
+Nevertheless and for unidentifiable reasons my aunt Janane, coined it “Poulet A L’indien” perhaps because the spices hailed from India.

 I met up with my other aunt, Amale, in Montreal this week.
-After a few phone calls to Lebanon, we got the recipe from the source and got busy in the kitchen.
+After a few phone calls to Lebanon, we got the recipe from aunt Janane and got busy in the kitchen.

 Well, this time I didn’t do much but photograph.
-Here’s who bossed me around the kitchen for a change:
+Here’s who bossed me around the kitchen:

 - Juice of 1 lemon

-- 5 large and very ripe tomatoes, rough chop
+- 6 large and very ripe tomatoes, roughly chopped

 - 2 cups of basmati rice